arunpn/mortar-pagerank/README.md

         mortar run patents-pagerank --clustersize 5

 This script runs on a graph of patent citations for US patents granted between 2007 and 2012.
-As the citation graph itself is very sparse, we reduce the graph so that nodes are organizations instead of individual patents: the edge between organization A and organization B has a weight equal to the number of patents filed by organization A which cite patents filed by organization B. The resulting reduced graph is actually quite small due to the short timeframe of the data: unfortunately, the USPTO seems to change their data format every few years, and we only had time to parse the most recent of these formats.
+As the citation graph itself is very sparse, we reduce the graph so that nodes are organizations instead of individual patents: the edge between organization A and organization B has a weight equal to the number of patents filed by organization A which cite patents filed by organization B. The resulting reduced graph is actually quite small due to the short timeframe of the data.

 The patent data we're using is generated from public information made available in XML form by the United States Patent Office (USPTO) and hosted by Google [here](http://www.google.com/googlebooks/uspto-patents-grants-biblio.html).
-We parsed the XML into PigStorage format at put it up at S3 LOCATION.
+We parsed the XML into PigStorage format at put it up at s3://mortar-example-data/pagerank/patents/patent-data.
 There is actually a lot of information beyond just the citations which we don't use in this project--see the LOAD\_PATENTS macro in `./macros/patents.pig` to see a schema of the available information.

-The script will finish in a little under an hour on an 2-node cluster.
+The script will finish in a little under an hour on a 2-node cluster.

 # The Pagerank Algorithm